hellohaptik/spello/README.md

 >>> sp = SpellCorrectionModel(language='en')
 ```

-#### 2. Model Training
+#### 2. Model Training - New Model
-Here, you can provide two types of training data to the model
+You can choose to train model by providing data in one of the following format
 - List of text or sentences.
 - Dict having word and their corresponding count.